nextcloud/documentation/admin_manual/installation/source_installation.rst

 * **Home User/SME appliance**

-The `Nextcloud VM <https://github.com/nextcloud/vm/>`_ is maintained by `T&M Hansson IT <https://www.hanssonit.se/nextcloud-vm/>`_ and several different versions are offered.
+The `Nextcloud VM`_ is maintained by
+`T&M Hansson IT <https://www.hanssonit.se/nextcloud-vm/>`_ and several different versions are offered.
 Collabora, OnlyOffice, Full Text Search and other apps can easily be installed with the included scripts which you can choose to run during the first setup, or download them later and run it afterwards.
-You can find all the currently available automated app installations `here <https://github.com/nextcloud/vm/tree/master/apps/>`_.
+You can find all the currently available automated app installations `on GitHub <https://github.com/nextcloud/vm/tree/master/apps/>`_.

 The VM is made with VMware version 10 and it comes in different sizes and versions: